 With warm weather arriving (or in our case it has arrived) you and your pets will most-likely be spending more time outside.
 In celebration of National Pet Month, I thought I'd share with you some tips to help keep your four-footed furry friends safe this summer!

-- Make sure your pet is up to date with their flea and tick treatments, heartworm prevention medication, and rabies and other vaccinations.
+- Make sure your pet is up to date with their , heartworm prevention medication, and rabies and other vaccinations.
 Taking your pet for walks in your neighborhood or to the local park will create opportunities to meet other animals.
-It’s important to be sure your pet is protected, just in case.
+It's important to be sure your pet is protected, just in case.

 - Every time you take your pet out for a walk check them–and yourself–for ticks.
 You don't have to go into the woods to get a tick, and some ticks are no bigger than the head of a pin!
 There are many different types of tickborne diseases that can affect pets and humans, so be extra cautious.
 (While DEET is safe to apply to humans, NEVER use it on your pets.
 The chemical is toxic when ingested in high doses.
 Your pet is likely to lick it off their fur potentially resulting in toxicity.)

-- If you haven’t already microchipped your pet, spend the $10-20 to get it done ASAP, and be sure to order a tag (like this one, or this one) for your pet’s collar with at the very least your name and phone number printed on it.
-(Better yet, order a collar with your phone number embroidered onto it.
+- If you haven't already microchipped your pet, spend the $10-20 to get it done ASAP, and be sure to order a tag (, or ) for your pet's collar with at the very least your name and phone number printed on it.
+(Better yet, with your phone number embroidered onto it.
 Your pet is more likely to lose a tag than a collar.)
 Update it every time you move or get a new number.
 These items exponentially increase the chances of finding your pet if it becomes lost.

 - DO NOT leave your pets outside all day long.
 Dogs and cats are very susceptible to heatstroke.

-- When it is hot and your pet is outside, make sure they have plenty of water (what dog or cat wouldn’t love this?!?) and shade – or even better, keep them in your air-conditioned home except for potty breaks.
+- When it is hot and your pet is outside, make sure they have (what dog or cat wouldn't love this?!?) and – or even better, keep them in your air-conditioned home except for potty breaks.

 - NEVER leave a pet in an unoccupied automobile, not even for “just a minute”.
 Have you ever sat in your car during the summer for a minute or two after turning off the engine?
 It only takes a few seconds before the heat can become unbearable, and you aren't wearing a fur coat!